You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 Final Words

-Finally, just be mindful of approaching this journey with gentleness and self-compassion.
-You were not responsible for developing poor boundaries (it was how you were conditioned).
-BUT you are responsible for now changing them and owning your personal power.
+You weren’t responsible for developing poor boundaries (it was how you were conditioned).
+However, you are responsible for now changing them and owning your personal power.
 I hope this article has given you some helpful pointers to help you do that.

 Tell me, what experiences have you had with people overstepping your boundaries?
 And what advice can you give to others in your situation?
 I’d love to hear from you in the comments!